 District 7: Neubau

-In this vibrant area of Vienna, you’ll experience the coolest side of the city.
-Here, you’ll find artisanal hipster roasters instead of the luxurious coffee houses and ethnic or fusion restaurants instead of the traditional beisl.
-There’s some nice street art that will give you a break from the baroque pomp of the city center, and the underground nightlife is buzzing.
+Trendy, hip, and vibrant.
+This is the area for young travelers and night life seekers who want to roam through the more modern areas of Vienna.
+Here, you’ll find artisanal hipster roasters instead of the luxurious coffee houses and ethnic, and fusion restaurants instead of the traditional beisl.
+The street art offers a change from the baroque pomp of the city center, and the underground nightlife is buzzing.

-Look out for Spittelberg, a picturesque village with narrow cobbled streets where students and artists love to hang out.
-Here, you’ll find arts and crafts shops, design studios, and ateliers with original fashion from local designers.
-But also funky bars and tiny cafés with gardens and courtyards.
+Look out for Spittelberg, a picturesque village with narrow cobbled streets where students and artists love to hang out at funky bars and tiny cafés with gardens and courtyards.
+Here are our favorite hotels for young travelers and artists coming to Vienna.

 Why I love Neubau: